Justice Dept. expands Jan. 6 probe to look at rally prep, financing

 But in the run-up to Jan.
 6, pro-Trump groups behind the protests supported and promoted caravans, including March for Trump, which was largely organized by Women for America First, a group chaired by former Tea Party Express leader Amy Kremer; and Stop the Steal, organized by Ali Alexander.
 Both groups have denied wrongdoing.

 In the early days of the Jan.
-6 investigation, a few prosecutors in the U.S. attorney’s office in Washington wanted to use subpoenas and search warrants to gather evidence about rally organizers or speakers.
+6 investigation, a few prosecutors in the D.C.
+U.S. attorney’s office wanted to use subpoenas and search warrants to gather evidence about rally organizers or speakers.
 But the FBI, Justice Department officials and Michael R. Sherwin — who was appointed the acting D.C.
 U.S. attorney during the Trump administration and continued to lead the probe after stepping down from that post — resisted the idea, people familiar with the matter have said, speaking on the condition of anonymity to discuss private deliberations.
 Authorities were concerned that taking such a step would be trampling on demonstrators’ First Amendment rights.

 Instead, the Justice Department decided to first investigate those who were caught on video committing crimes and see whether investigators could connect those individuals to higher-level targets.